FAQ

 When is the best time to fly?

-Hot air ballooning is a year-round sport.
+Hot air ballooning is a year-round activity.
 Weather conditions for ballooning are best just after sunrise and about 2 hours before sunset.
 Light, ideal winds (0-8 mph) often occur during these times.
 During the day, when the sun is high, thermals (large bubbles of hot air that rise from the sun-heated earth) and stronger winds make ballooning difficult and unsafe.
 We fly seven days a week, weather permitting, but our busiest seasons are spring and fall due to the foliage.

 View monthly meeting times on our Schedule page.
 Please note that all times are approximations and subject to change due to weather conditions and sunrise and sunset time changes.